 This list is all about the other nifty items you can check out besides books, and all the neat things you can do on top of borrowing free stuff.

-Even though this list is mainly based on my experiences with our local library system in Hawaii, chances are your library will offer a lot of the same stuff too since most are similar in nature.
+Even though this list is mainly based on our experiences with our local library system in Hawaii, chances are your library will offer a lot of the same stuff too since most are similar in nature.

 If they don’t, just ask and let your librarian know that it’s a resource their community would love for them to provide.